 as the \emph{stretch vector} at $x$ with respect to $\lambda$. \end{definition}

-We begin by giving a sketch-of-proof for an infinitesimal version of the fact referenced in the second last sentence of \cref{maxstretch}.
-This claim is implicitly asserted in the proof of {\cite[Theorem~5.1]{ThS}}.
+We begin by giving an infinitesimal version of the fact referenced in the second to last sentence of \cref{maxstretch} with a sketch of proof.
+This claim is also implicitly asserted in the proof of {\cite[Theorem~5.1]{ThS}}.

-\begin{lemma}[maximally stretched lamination {\cite[Theorem~5.1]{ThS}}] Consider a maximal (geodesic) lamination $\lambda$ with corresponding stretch vector $v_{\lambda}\in T_x\teich(S)$.
-For any measured lamination $\mu\in\ml(S)$ such that the geodesic lamination $|\mu|$ supporting $\mu$ has a nonempty transverse intersection with $\lambda$, we have
+\begin{lemma}[maximally stretched lamination {\cite[Theorem~5.1]{ThS}}] Consider a complete geodesic lamination $\lambda$ with corresponding stretch vector $v_{\lambda}\in T_x\teich(S)$.
+Then, for any measured lamination $\mu\in\ml(S)$ such that the geodesic lamination $|\mu|$ supporting $\mu$ has a nonempty transverse intersection with $\lambda$, we have

 \end{lemma}